2017 24 Hours of Le Mans: Morning

+Finish

 The No. 2 Porsche team led for the remainder of the race, winning after 367 laps, earning Bamber and Bernhard their second Le Mans victories, Hartley his first and Porsche its 19th.
 Toyota was able to repair the No. 8 car sufficiently to finish eighth overall and the final LMP1 finisher, nine laps behind the winning Porsche.
 The No. 38 DC Oreca entry led the final 141 laps of LMP2 to win the category and finish second overall, a lap down.
 Rebellion's No. 13 car finished provisionally second and third overall, with DC's No. 37 car completing the class podium.
 Aston Martin secured their first LMGTE Pro Le Mans victory, with Turner taking his third category win and Adam and Serra their first.
 Tincknell's No. 67 Ford took second in class with a last-lap pass of Taylor's No. 63 Corvette, which had bodywork damage and a slow front-left puncture.
 JMW, unchallenged since the race's eighth hour, won the LMGTE Am class with the No. 84 Ferrari leading the last 234 laps.
 The Spirit of Race and Scuderia Corsa Ferraris completed the category podium, two laps behind in second and third.